 Education leaders, public and private, need to understand the structures for managing the school and/or organizational environment.
 These structures include organizational visioning and action planning, budgeting and finance, and the leadership skills that incorporate instructional design, curriculum integration with standards, and logistics of technology implementation, professional development, and evaluation.
-This course is designed to introduce knowledge management concepts into an organizational or educational context and to provide an in-depth focus on data-driven decision-making in organizational and educational institutions.
+This course is designed to introduce knowledge management concepts into an organizational or educational context and to provide an in-depth focus on data-driven decision making in organizational and educational institutions.
 Participants will develop an understanding of how to create and support change through a systems approach.
-Students will apply these novel concepts and perspectives to continued construction of the literature review to inform their Problem of Practice.
 (3 credits)

 ED.855.642 Talent Management & Organizational Finance for Entrepreneurial Leaders This course promotes knowledge and application of best practices in the development of primary organizational resources - its talent and financial resources.
-Students will engage in 1) discovering best practices in the educational and/or organizational theoretical literature; 2) exploring talent management and development (TM) concepts, applications, and solutions through analysis of current case studies from the organizational and educational environments; and 3) actively learning to apply current TM theories, principles, and practices to the student's organization by appropriately applying these perspectives as they relate to the student's Problem of Practice.
+Students will engage in: 1) discovering best practices in the educational and/or organizational theoretical literature; 2) exploring talent management and development (TM) concepts, applications, and solutions through analysis of current case studies from the organizational and educational environments; and 3) actively learning to apply current TM theories, principles, and practices to the student's organization by appropriately applying these perspectives as they relate to the student's Problem of Practice.
 Students will also learn to identify and manage financial resources including grants, philanthropy, and program and product revenues.
 Students will identify the strategic challenges within talent and financial management and the application of appropriate, yet innovative, solutions to these challenges.
-Students will provide evidence of a deep and comprehensive understanding of how organizations could better invest in a particular aspect of talent and financial management to achieve greater educational and organizational outcomes related to their Problem of Practice and the leadership required to initiate such an effort.
+Students will provide evidence of a deep and comprehensive understanding of how organizations could better invest in a particular aspect of talent and financial management to achieve greater educational and organizational outcomes.
 (3 credits)

 ED.855.643 Turnaround Leadership in Schools and Educational Organizations This course will provide participants with a deep knowledge of the educational challenges school and other educational organization leaders face in turnaround situations as well as what is known about effective instructional, human capital, and change management strategies for turning organizations around.
 It will combine research from multiple fields with practice examples drawn from existing turnaround schools and organizations.
 The focus will be on what is needed to design an organization such as a high poverty school for success through effectively implementing high leverage change strategies including distributed leadership, recruitment, training, and evaluation; using data to guide and monitor interventions; and effectively integrating external partners to address critical capacity needs.
-Attention will also be paid to utilizing these turnaround strategies in educational organizations broadly, depending on the student's Problem of Practice.
-This course will offer insights and opportunities to further explore the literature to support proposed solutions and/or interventions to ameliorate the identified Problem of Practice.
+Attention will also be paid to utilizing these turnaround strategies in educational organizations broadly.
 (3 credits)